Discover Cork

 things to see

-11 - Blackrock Castle Observatory Housed in an historic 16th century fort with panoramic view of Cork harbour, MTU Blackrock Castle is home
+11 - Blackrock Castle Observatory Housed in an historic 16th century fort with panoramic views of Cork harbour, MTU Blackrock Castle is home

 to a research observatory and science centre.
-Take a guided tour through the heart of the castle, enjoy the wonder of our planetarium shows and immerse yourself in our Cosmos experience and Journeys of Exploration exhibits.
-Delve further into space science and Ireland’s astronomy heritage with our friendly Explainers.
+Take a guided tour through the heart of the castle, enjoy the wonder of our planetarium shows and immerse yourself in our selection of permanent and visiting exhibits.
+Delve further into space science and Ireland’s astronomy heritage with our friendly guides.

 Castle Rd, Blackrock.
 T12 YW52